matsu911/buddypress-like/readme.txt

 == Upgrade Notice ==

+= 0.1.1 =
+A few awesome fixes!
+Comments should now work properly.

 = 0.0.8 =
 The biggest update yet!
 Lots of new features, including the ability to like blog posts.
 Recommended for all users.